sufiyan-ai/Credit-Risk-Modeling-ML/README.md

 This project focuses on building a robust Credit Risk Prediction model, identifying individuals based on different approval flags (`P1`, `P2`, `P3`, `P4`).
 The project involves extensive data preprocessing, model fitting, and hyperparameter tuning using **Random Forest**, **XGBoost**, and **Decision Trees**.
 The best results were obtained using XGBoost, fine-tuned with grid search and hyperparameter optimization.

-# I am still working on the deployment of this project, where I will give user an interface to upload 2 excel files & return their predictions, where I'll use Flask for Web App

 ## Project Overview
 The main goal of this project is to predict credit risk using a classification model, employing several machine learning techniques.
 The steps include: